-The Arts Society Oxford Young Arts sponsorship provides children and young people with a broad range of opportunities to engage with the visual arts.
-The Arts Society Oxford (previously Oxford DFAS) Young Arts started in 2011 and has supported a wide variety of projects for children of all ages and capabilities both directly, and indirectly through teacher training.
+The Arts Society Oxford (TASO) Community Arts Projects sponsorship provides children and young people with a broad range of opportunities to engage with the visual arts.
+Previously known as Young Arts, it was started in 2011 and has supported a wide variety of projects for children of all ages and capabilities both directly, and indirectly through teacher training.

 We have recently funded a series of workshops (over the Easter break) for the design and production of a mosaic sculpture by residents of the Highfield Unit, a state-of-the-art NHS facility providing specialist in-patient services for young people aged 11 to 18 with acute mental health needs.
 This project, led by Becky Paton, a local mosaic artist also experienced in working with young people, has been completed, and the sculpture erected in the grounds of the unit for the benefit and enjoyment of current and future residents, and of staff members.

 Initial design for the mosaic, and the finished product before being installed in the hospital grounds.